joaoventura/react-app-start/README.md

 ## Gulp modules

-The gulp task depends on the following modules:
+The gulp task uses the following modules:

 * gulp: The task runner
 * gulp-concat: To concatenate files